Pepper's ghost

-Pepper's ghost is an illusion technique used in the theatre, cinema, amusement parks, museums, television, and concerts.
+Pepper's ghost is an illusion technique, used in theatre, cinema, amusement parks, museums, television, and concerts, in which an image of an object offstage is projected so that it appears to be in front of the audience.

-It is named after the English scientist John Henry Pepper (1821–1900) who began popularising the effect with a theatre demonstration in 1862.
-This launched an international vogue for ghost-themed plays, which used this novel stage effect, during the 1860s and subsequent decades.
+The technique is named after the English scientist John Henry Pepper, who popularised the effect during an 1862 Christmas Eve theatrical production of the Charles Dickens novella The Haunted Man and the Ghost's Bargain, which caused a sensation among those in attendance at the Regent Street theatre in London.
+An instant success, the production was moved to a larger theatre and continued to be performed throughout the whole of 1863, with the Prince of Wales (future King Edward VII) bringing his new bride (later Queen Alexandra) to see the illusion, and it launched an international vogue for ghost-themed plays that used this novel stage effect during the 1860s and subsequent decades.

 The illusion is widely used for entertainment and publicity purposes.
 These include the Girl-to-Gorilla trick found in old carnival sideshows and the appearance of "ghosts" at the Haunted Mansion and the "Blue Fairy" in Pinocchio's Daring Journey, both at Disneyland in California.
 Teleprompters are a modern implementation of Pepper's ghost.
-The technique was used to display a life-size Illusion of Kate Moss at the 2006 runway show for the Alexander McQueen collection The Widows of Culloden.
+The technique was used to display a life-size illusion of Kate Moss at the 2006 runway show for the Alexander McQueen collection The Widows of Culloden.

-In the 2010s the technique has been used to make virtual artists appear onstage in apparent 'live' concerts, with examples including Elvis Presley, Tupac Shakur, Abba, and Michael Jackson.
+In the 2010s, the technique was used to make virtual artists appear onstage in apparent "live" concerts, with examples including Tupac Shakur and Michael Jackson.
 It is often wrongly described as "holographic".
 Such setups can involve custom projection media server software and specialized stretched films.
 The installation may be a site-specific one-off, or a use of a commercial system such as the Cheoptics360 or Musion Eyeliner.

 Products have been designed using a clear plastic pyramid and a smartphone screen to generate the illusion of a 3D object.